Morakot/p6spy/src/site/markdown/2.0/configandusage.md

 * `jdbc:p6spy:p6spy.config.<property name>=<property value>:mysql://<hostname>:<port>/<database>`
 * `jdbc:p6spy:p6spy.config.<property name>=<property value>;p6spy.config.<property name2>=<property value2>:mysql://<hostname>:<port>/<database>`

-Please note, that all the properties that support connection specific overriding have it explicitly mentioned in the config file (as well as in the [Common Property File Settings](#settings) section), stating: `(available as a connection specific property)`.
+Please note, that all the properties settable on this level have it explicitly mentioned in the config file (as well as in the [Common Property File Settings](#settings) section), stating: `(available as a JDBC URL/Datasource specific property)`.

 If you need yet unsupported properties to be set on this level, feel free to [enter an issue](https://github.com/p6spy/p6spy/issues/new) indicating that.

 ## Properties exposal via JMX

-Please note that all the properties are exposed via JMX (With one exception, namely: [Connection specific properties](#connectionproperties)).
+Please note that all the properties are exposed via JMX (With one exception, namely: [Connection specific properties](#urlproperties)).
 So you can use your tool of choice (e.g.,JConsole) to view/change them.
 Moreover reload operation is exposed as well.
 To provide on-demand reload option.

 In the JConsole p6spy related JMX attributes might look like this: